-(1) to help any student,

-(2) to further school purposes, or

-(3) to prevent an interference with school purposes.
-If the Principal decides that the student engaged in the conduct as charged, the Principal will impose the appropriate disciplinary action.

-B. Development of Guidelines.
+- (1) to help any student, - (2) to further school purposes, or - (3) to prevent interference with school purposes.
+If the Principal decides that the student engaged in the conduct as charged, the Principal will impose the appropriate disciplinary action. - B. Development of Guidelines.
 It shall be the policy of the District to direct the Superintendent to develop and adopt guidelines to be used in determining whether and to what extent a student who is suspended pursuant to this policy may be given an opportunity to complete any class work, including but not limited to examinations missed during the period of suspension.
 The Superintendent shall take into consideration such things as, but not limited to, what impact the lack of opportunity to complete class work and examinations would have on the student's ability to timely graduate, obtain full credit in any course, and whether the disciplinary action would unduly diminish or exaggerate the seriousness of the offense or cause any other educational 24 relevant outcome.
-Such guidelines as the Superintendent, may develop shall be provided to the student and parent or guardian at or prior to the time of suspension.

-C. Written Notice When a student is suspended, the Principal shall send a written statement to the student, the student's parent or guardian, describing the student's conduct, misconduct or violation of the rule or standard and the reason for the suspension.
+Such guidelines as the Superintendent may develop shall be provided to the student and parent or guardian at or prior to the time of suspension. - C. Written Notice When a student is suspended within 24 hours or such additional time as is reasonably necessary, not to exceed an additional 48 hours, the Principal shall send a written statement to the student, the student's parent or guardian, describing the student's conduct, misconduct or violation of the rule or standard and the reason for the suspension.
 The Principal shall provide the student and the student's parent or guardian with the school district's guidelines regarding the student's opportunity to complete any class work missed during the period of suspension.
 The Principal shall make a reasonable effort to hold a conference with the student's parent or guardian before or at the time the student returns to school.
+The Principal shall document their attempt to make a reasonable effort to hold a conference with the parent or guardian.